utdata/icj-class/static-apps/static-01-framework.md

 - Open VS Code into that folder and open the Terminal.
 - Run `degit utdata/icj-project-template`.
 - Create your Github repo and connect them.

-### npm install and gulp dev

 - run `npm install` to install all the Node software
 - run `gulp dev` to process all the files and start the server.

 ## Understand the project structure

-The easiest way to understand how this template works is to [read the README online](https://github.com/utdata/icj-project-template).
-DON'T SKIP THIS PART.
+The easiest way to understand how this template works is to go study the README.md in the project template. **DON'T SKIP THIS PART**.
+While the README file is in your project, you might find it easier [to read the README online](https://github.com/utdata/icj-project-template).
 We will also go over it in class.
 If you are doing this on your own, READ THE README!

 ## Configure VS Code to deal with Nunjucks

 Visual Studio Code is not set up by default to deal with the Nunjucks template language.
 There are two things we can do to make our future development easier.
 You only need to do these once and they will be set for future projects.

-> Note you _might_ have done these steps when you set up your computer at the beginning of the semester.
+> Note you _might_ have done these steps when you set up your computer earlier in the semester.

 ### Install the Nunjucks Template extension